sotnyk/go-hugefind/README.md

 go-findhuge substring filename
 ```

-Substring can contain symbols which is reserved in your shell.
+Substring can contain symbols which are reserved in your shell.
 We should escape it.
 How it can be made with Windows command-line, you can read [on this page](http://ss64.com/nt/syntax-esc.html).
 So, to count the **"<product "** substring we should use following command:

 ```
 go-findhuge "^<product " feed_shop1.xml